-Central Sulawesi (Sulawesi Tengah) is a province of Indonesia located in the heart of Sulawesi.
+Central Sulawesi (Sulawesi Tengah) is a province of Indonesia located in the heart of Sulawesi Island.
 It was established on 13 April 1964.
 Central Sulawesi is surrounded by Gorontalo in the north, South Sulawesi and South East Sulawesi in the south, Maluku in the east, and the Makassar Strait in the west.
-Palu is the capital Central Sulawesi Province, which geographically this region located in upstate.
+Palu is the capital city of Central Sulawesi Province, which geographically this region located in upstate.
 Town which seldom has rain known as one of dry town in Indonesia with hot air in the afternoon and nocturnal cold.

 Central Sulawesi's historical background remains partly undisclosed, despite the research that has been done since the early decades of this century.
 Among others by the European scholars Albert C. Kruyt, in 1909, and Kaudern in 1917-1920.

 The first Europeans to come to Central Sulawesi were the Portuguese, who came to trade with the kings.
 In 1905, the Dutch arrived, causing a string of revolts, such as those that occurred in SIG-Dolo, Claw and Bangui and it has ever occupied by Japan army in world second.

 According to estimates, such prehistoric sites could have existed since 55 years before the Christian era.
 Almost all the megalithic items of Central Sulawesi were scattered across the highlands of Bada, Napu and Besoa.
 These areas are inhabited by the Lore people, who live along the Lariang river, the longest river in Sulawesi.